Solo Trekking in Nepal in 2026: Is it Safe?

 Conclusion

 Nepal's mountains are about more than just getting somewhere; they're about finding oneself.
-In 2026, walking alone will be easier than ever, but safety should always come first.
-Therefore, even if you're traveling alone, prepare for an amazing Himalayan journey by packing your bags and making sensible plans.
+In 2026, solo trekking will be easier than before, but safety will always come first.
+Whether you're going it alone or with a group, prepare for an amazing Himalayan journey by being smart about what you bring and how you plan.